AnisBenini/FineTuning-QA-Dataset/README.md

 ## Training the Model
-Fine-tune the LLama 3.2 1B & GPT2 Large models using the training script:
+Fine-tune the LLaMa 3.2 1B & GPT2 Large models using the training script: